mattbierner/blog.mattbierner.com/_posts/2015-09-19-stupid-template-tricks-stdintegral_constant-user-defined-literal.md

 And that's it.

-We can use `ConstantFromString` to write a user defined operators for any kind of `std::integral_constant`:
+We can use `ConstantFromString` to write user defined operators for any kind of `std::integral_constant`:

 ```cpp
 template <int8_t x>